There are a few things in this world that you don’t want to leave the house without.

 We’ll go over all of this and more in the guide below.
 We’ll also take a look at the top brands on the market and help you find a quality compass watch that meets your needs.

-Casio has been making top of the line electronics since it was founded in 1946.
+Casio has been making top-of-the-line electronics since it was founded in 1946.
 In 1957, it unveiled the first entirely electric compact calculator and it revolutionized digital watches.
 The Casio Pathfinder packs that nearly 75-year history of excellent products into one well-priced package.
-The Pathfinder is solar powered with a digital gauge to let you know where you stand.
+The Pathfinder is a solar-powered watch with a digital gauge to let you know where you stand.
 It also includes a digital compass, altimeter, barometer, thermometer, and is resistant to lower temperatures.
 It’s crafted from stainless steel and can hold up to 48 different times.
 Water resistance up to 330 feet means you can take it diving without too much of a problem.
 It is on the heavier side at 8 oz. and has a relatively large face to fit in all those features.
 It is also relatively inexpensive for such a feature-rich piece.

 Practical through and through, keep this watch on your wrist for hikes and exploring, not for dinner parties.